Electrical-Extrusion/sprint-4/Objective 7 - HTTP.md

 ## I Do
 HTTP is the common language of the web.
 Applications use HTTP to communicate requests and responses between a user (or client) and a server.
-To frame this topic in terms of our OSI network model, HTTP lives in the application layer.
-HTTP is thus layered on top of TCP (remember: TCP lives at the transport layer) and uses TCP to transport its message data.
-IP and Ports fall below these at the Network layer and Data Link layer, respectively.
-You can think of the HTTP/TCP relationship like you think of the IP/Port relationship where the latter takes care of details that the former is not conerned with.

 On the surface, HTTP is a simple 'request-response' protocol.
 The client makes a request, and the server responds We'll add to this later on, but for now think of the steps as follows:
 1. Client request